Covering of the Senne: Attempts at purification

 The first studies and propositions to clean up the river date back to 1859, and between 1861 and 1864, the Brussels authorities assigned successive commissions of engineers to examine possible solutions.
 Dozens of different ideas were submitted, many of which were completely unfeasible.
 Several of them proposed diverting large amounts of cleaner water from other rivers upstream to dilute the Senne, while greatly improving the drainage system in the city.
 Other proposals involved diverting the Senne's main course completely to the Lesser Senne, which would then be enlarged and thus be more useful for boat traffic and mills.
 Others considered any sort of sanitisation impossible, and proposed covering the Senne without greatly changing its course.
 Among these was a proposal to double the size of the underground drainage tunnels, creating space for a subterranean railroad tunnel.
-The idea was ahead of its time, but would be implemented a century later with the North–South connection.
+The idea was ahead of its time, and would be implemented a century later with the North–South connection.

 In 1865, King Leopold II, speaking to the City of Brussels' then-mayor, Jules Anspach, expressed the wish that Brussels "will succeed in getting rid of this cesspool called the Senne" before the end of his reign.
 In October of that year, the municipal council adopted a project submitted by the architect Léon Suys, which had Anspach's backing.
 The plan involved suppressing the Senne's secondary arm by closing the Lesser Sluice Gate and rectifying the sinuous course of its main arm between Brussels-South railway station and the north of the city.
 This main branch would be channelled into tunnels, to be placed directly beneath a long, straight 30 m boulevard, stretching from the Greater Sluice Gate to the Temple of the Augustinians (now the Place de Brouckère/De Brouckèreplein) before splitting into two.
 One branch was to head towards Brussels-North railway station and the present-day Place Charles Rogier/Karel Rogierplein, the other towards the Antwerp Gate, thus forming a long, narrow "Y" shape.

 Anspach's backing of Suys' proposal was a calculated decision, as he had radical plans to transform the city.
 Anspach saw the proposal as an unexpected boon, as it allowed him to accomplish several of his goals at once.
 It had long been his ambition to transform the impoverished lower city into a centre of business and commerce, suitable for a modern capital (Belgium had declared its independence in 1830, with Brussels its capital).
 He wanted to attract the middle class, most of whom had left the dingy downtown for the cleaner suburbs, including the Leopold Quarter (now often called the European Quarter) and the Avenue Louise/Louizalaan, causing a large loss in tax revenue for the city.
 The elimination of the numerous alleys and dead-ends in the lower town in favour of a large, straight, wide, open-air boulevard, linking the two rapidly growing train stations, seemed both a necessity and an opportunity to beautify the city and improve both traffic circulation and hygiene.